paleo/bkb/README.md

 To achieve these purposes, you will use the libraries you want.

 _Bkb_ will help you to organize your code in a fashion that each part of your program is self contained and reusable.
 We call that a _component_ (it is not a _Web component_).
 At runtime, each instance of a *component* is located in a *tree*.
-Like the DOM elements and events, a component has the ability to emit and subscribe to events of its children, parents, etc.
+Like the DOM elements and events, a component has the ability to emit and listen to events of its children, parents, etc.

 This project is inspired from [Backbone.js](http://backbonejs.org/):